 It’s true that a low tow point can make it tricky to keep the towrope above the water.
 A workaround is a booster ball or bobber, which holds the rope high and visible, and aids tube performance.
 And isn’t big-fun performance what tubing is all about?

 More tube tips:

-Tow in control; ‘getting air’ is fine, but overdoing it, especially on multi-person models, can slam riders’ bodies into each other or objects and cause severe injuries.
+- Tow in control; Getting a little air is fine if your riders are game, but overdoing it, especially on multi-person models, can slam riders’ bodies into each other and cause severe injuries.

 - Remember to use hand signals and a red flag to communicate between the boat, tubers and other boaters.

 - When the boat is turning at 20 miles per hour, the tube can be going up to 55 miles per hour.
 That's called the whip.

 - Maintain an appropriate speed for your riders.
 A good guideline is an 8 mph limit for small kids, 15 mph for older kids, and 20 mph for adults.

 - Stay at least two rope lengths away from swimmers, shallow water, other boats and obstacles.